SUSTAINABILITY IS POSSIBLE!

 Products.
 It is now that we can and must decide, to make a transition to a circular economy that will contribute to achieve both ecological and human prosperity.
 Learn more.

 We aim to make it possible and easy for business and finance to create value in a sustainable manner, and for products to be produced and consumed in a way that contributes to securing a safe and just space for humanity within planetary boundaries.
 As such, our reform proposals concern the EU as a global actor, and the EU as a legislator and policymaker, says SMART project leader Beate Sjåfjell.
-Read a quick summary of the reform proposals here.
+Read the updated introduction to our reform proposals here.